- JSH-Online Site Overview

 - Non-subscribers can read anything shared with them by a JSH-Online subscriber through the integrated e-mail, Facebook, and Twitter features.
 Subscribers are encouraged to share content using these features.

-- Non-subscribers can view, read, and listen to content featured on the JSH-Online public homepage, or on Facebook, Twitter, or Pinterest.
+- Non-subscribers can view, read, and listen to content featured on the JSH-Online public homepage, or on Facebook, Twitter.
 A subscription is required in order to access any content from the archive which has not been shared or is not featured on the public homepage.

 Content to download: